ezzieyguywuf/mycad/Contributing.md

 ## Work Flow [↑][1] <a name="work-flow"></a>

-I had a nicely updated Work Flow section made up - and then I borked it up with a silly `git rebase --hard` trying to get fancy with my history re-writes.
+NOTE: I had a nicely updated Work Flow section made up - and then I borked it up with a silly `git rebase --hard` trying to get fancy with my history re-writes.

 Long story short:

 1. Always start with an issue (in gitlab)
 2. Use the TDD methodolgy outline in this document
 3. Use a merge-request to get your code added to master.

+One of the User Stories listed in [UserStories][UserStories.md] should be used as the starting point for most (alL?) new features.

 the information gleaned [here][3], [here][4], and [here][5] were referenced in creating this document, and some others.